-I trialled the Launch service option for the purposes of this ZipJob review.
+We trialled the entry-level “Launch” service option for the purposes of this ZipJob review.
 The service includes:

 - ATS keyword optimisation

-- 1-2-1 communication with a resumé writing expert
+- One to one communication with a resume writing expert

-If you’re not sure about paying for a resume review service, Zipjob’s free trial can give you a taste of the company’s expertise before you commit any money.
-The Zipjob free resume review service provides you with a resume review within 48 hours.
+If you’re not sure about paying for a resume review service, ZipJob’s free trial can give you a taste of the company’s expertise before you commit any money.
+The ZipJob free resume review service provides you with a resume review within a rather impressive 48 hours.

-It includes expert insights into how you’re presenting your skills and experience and an ATS scanning test to see if your resume can make it through the scanning software.
-Zipjob’s free trial also includes a design and formatting critique – a pretty impressive cost-free option.
+It includes expert insights into how you’re presenting your skills and experience, and an ATS scanning test to see if your resume can make it through the scanning software.
+ZipJob’s free trial also includes a design and formatting critique.

 How to Sign up to ZipJob